Trackhouse Racing: History

 Trackhouse Entertainment Group announced on December 5, 2023, that it would take over RNF Racing's entry spot in the MotoGP class of Grand Prix motorcycle racing, after RNF breached participation agreements.

 The team competes as a satellite team of Aprilia.

 Davide Brivio, one of the most successful MotoGP team managers with Yamaha and Suzuki, joined the project as team principal for its inaugural season.

+On June 5, 2026, SuperFile was announced as the team's title sponsor for the rest of the MotoGP season.